SGLP: A Similarity Guided Fast Layer Partition Pruning for Compressing Large Deep Models

-On the contrary, layer pruning discards entire redundant layers and reduces the depth of a network without disrupting its structure, making it a more fitted choice for deployment on resource-constrained devices \cite{sr-init, dbp, efficient-layer-pruning, modularity}.
-For instance, when pruning the layers, the work \cite{representations} leverages linear classifier probes \cite{alain2016understanding} as the importance criterion of the layers and removes the least important ones.
-In addition, DBP \cite{dbp} introduces discrimination-based layer pruning, which aims at eliminating redundant Conv-BN-ReLU blocks.
-It augments the model with extra fully-connected layers to evaluate the discriminative potential of each block and subsequently pruned blocks which have the least contributions.
-Ke et al. \cite{shallower} propose to disconnect the less significant residual mappings with Taylor expansion, retaining only the identity mapping.
+On the contrary, layer pruning~\cite{li2025sepprune} discards entire redundant layers and reduces the depth of a network without disrupting its structure, making it a more fitted choice for deployment on resource-constrained devices \cite{sr-init,lu2024reassessing}.
+For instance, when pruning the layers, the work \cite{representations} leverages linear classifier probes as the importance criterion of the layers and removes the least important ones.
+In addition, Ke \etal \cite{shallower} propose to disconnect the less significant residual mappings with Taylor expansion, retaining only the identity mapping.
 This approach effectively removes the corresponding residual module and accomplishes the goal of layer pruning.